King Diamond (band): Formation, Fatal Portrait and Abigail (1985–1987)

 The band was formed in 1985 by vocalist King Diamond, guitarist Michael Denner, and bassist Timi Hansen.
 The three had recently departed from the group Mercyful Fate, which fell apart due to musical differences between Diamond and guitarist Hank Shermann.
 According to Diamond, when he, Denner, and Hansen decided to form a new band, they chose the name "King Diamond" to "get better deals", and because the name was already known from Mercyful Fate.
-To round-out the line-up of the King Diamond band, the group hired drummer Mikkey Dee and guitarist Andy LaRocque.
+To round out the line-up of the King Diamond band, the group hired two Swedish musicians: drummer Mikkey Dee and guitarist Floyd Konstantin, the latter of whom was then dismissed only two weeks before the debut album was recorded, and was replaced by another Swedish musician Andy LaRocque.

 In July 1985, the band began recording their debut album at Sound Track Studio in Copenhagen.
 On 25 December, they released their debut single "No Presents for Christmas".
 Fatal Portrait, the band's first full-length studio album, was released on 14 March 1986, through Roadrunner Records.
 Produced by Rune Höyer and vocalist King Diamond, the album charted at number 33 on the Swedish album chart, and spawned the single "Halloween", which was released on 6 June 1986.

 In December 1986, King Diamond began recording their second studio album, once again at Sound Track Studio in Copenhagen.
 The resulting album, Abigail, was released on 29 May 1987, and is the first concept album based on an original story by vocalist King Diamond.
 The album was supported by its sole single "The Family Ghost", for which they also shot their first music video, and it went on to chart at number 39 in Sweden, number 68 in the Netherlands, and at number 123 on the Billboard 200.
 Following Abigails release, Denner left the band due to touring strains.
-He was subsequently replaced by Mike Moon for the album's supporting tour, during which the band recorded the live album In Concert 1987: Abigail (however it was not officially released until 1991).
+He was subsequently replaced by Mike Moon for the album's supporting tour, during which the band recorded the live album In Concert 1987: Abigail (however, it was not officially released until 1991).